 With the holiday season upon us and a final push to solidify our travel plans, it’s time to brush up on plane etiquette.
 While some rules of plane etiquette are well known and obvious, others are more unspoken, though still widely understood.
 As a frequent traveler, I’ve collected a list of seven travel tips toContinue reading “7 Plane Etiquette Tips for Travelers”

 Spain has always been on my travel shortlist but, if I’m being honest, I wasn’t sure about Barcelona.
 Perhaps it was because of their differing heritage and culture from the rest of Spain or their desire to break away.
 Whatever the reason, I was wrong!
 Barcelona is truly remarkable and one week was not enough!Continue reading “¡Barcelona, una semana no es suficiente!”

 Packing is one of my least favorite parts of any trip.
 I used to dislike it so much that I would have anxiety attacks and lash out at loved ones who got caught in my path.
-I am much better now – thank goodness – but much of that is due to the creation ofContinue reading “My go-to packing list.
+I am much better now – thank goodness – but much of that is due to the creation ofContinue reading “My go-to packing list”

 I chose to live in New Orleans for six glorious years.
 New Orleans is real, gritty, crazy, violent, and beautiful.
 There really is nothing like it.
 The people are warm and friendly, oozing with southern hospitality and the streets are filled with vibrant colors and deep potholes.
-It’s a place where many people go to party and a place that anyone who has ever been holds near to their heart.
-It is a special place and a difficult place and that is how I will always describe it.
-I love this city.
+It’s a place where many people go toContinue reading “Explore New Orleans Like a Local”

 This Wednesday marks three weeks in Oz!
 I’ve explored much of Sydney, viewing the city through the eyes of a tourist, and am now transitioning into life as a temporary citizen.
 There’s a lot to sort out including a bank account, tax number, employment, and apartment.
 I’ve been chipping away at the list each day.

 If you’re in Hawai’i and you haven’t seen a rainbow or heard someone greet you with “aloha”, you haven’t been paying attention.
 These two details are common characteristics of the islands and, after a brief four-day visit to paradise, I’ve learned there is a great deal more to life in Hawai’i.

 You’ve picked your destination and zeroed in on potential dates for your travels.
 Now comes the fun part — planning your trip!
 This is my specialty and an area where I can share a few tips and resources for how I go about planning for my next trip.